 It’s a misconception that you can just walk into any dentist’s office and get dental implants, but that’s not the case.

 Oral and maxillofacial surgeons, periodontists, and prosthodontists are recognized by the American Dental Association (ADA) as professionals who can place dental implants.
-These professional attended extra schooling to be ADA certified.

 Oral and maxillofacial surgeons attend an additional four years of training after dental school as well as a year of anesthesia training.
 And periodontists and prosthodontists attend a surgical training program for three years after dental school.